DalexisValencia/women-shop/README.md

 This project is a simple store create with flutter.
 This app use:

-- The bloc pattern.
+- Bloc pattern.
 - Motions and animation.
-- Video ecample
+- Example with cideo